vkbo/novelWriter.io/source/features.rst

       into folders.
 Documents can even have sub-documents.

-      Cross-references to your project notes are defined by convenient meta keyword/value tags in the text of your documents and notes.
-You can even insert comments.
+      Cross-references to your project notes are defined by convenient meta keyword/value tags in your documents and notes.
+You can also insert comments that can be included in the manuscript.

    .. grid-item::
       :padding: 0 0 3 0